yipengk/yipeng.github.io/essays/final-project-idea.md

 ---
 ## Overview
 The problem: Many UHM members look forward to traveling during the holidays, but are hesitant due to unfamiliar destinations, lack of travel companions, or cost-related concerns. <br>
-The solution: Manoa travel together  is an travel application that allows UHM members who wish to travel to find travel companions, share travel expenses, and exchange travel experiences.
+The solution: Manoa Travel Together is an travel application that allows UHM members who wish to travel to find travel companions, share travel expenses, and exchange travel experiences.

 ## Approach
 Manoa Travel Together has three main user roles, all of whom login with their UH ID. <br>